 Rape Aggression Defense System (RAD) is a program of realistic, self-defense tactics and techniques.
 The RAD System is a comprehensive course for women that begins with awareness, prevention, risk reduction and avoidance, while progressing on to the basics of hands-on defense training.
-RAD is not a Martial Arts program.
+The session ends with participants engaging in various realistic scenario training where they react upon being attacked.